anoma/nspec/README.md

     ```

     Take into account that this web server will automatically reload the website
-    when you make any changes to the files, and it is not especially fast.
+    when you make any changes to the files, and it is slow.

 ### Development shell with Nix